Sindika Dokolo: African art collection

-In January 2016, the Foundation strengthened its ties with Portugal by choosing Oporto to house its European headquarters.
+In January 2016, the Foundation strengthened its ties with Portugal by choosing Porto to house its European headquarters.
 Located on Casa Manoel de Oliveira building, the new headquarters were to become a place to "promote artistic thinking networks and strengthen ties between Portugal and Angola, as well as Europe and Africa, celebrating art as an unifying element for people and nations," said Dokolo.

 Political activism

 On 10 August 2017 Dokolo founded the movement Les Congolais Debout, which opposed DRC President Joseph Kabila's continued stay in power beyond the two terms set down in the 2006 constitution.

 Personal life and death

 In 2002, Dokolo married Isabel dos Santos, the eldest daughter of José Eduardo dos Santos, then President of Angola.
 As of 2020, he and his wife were under investigation for obtaining their wealth by corrupt means, allegations which they denied.

 On 29 October 2020, aged 48, with assets still frozen in Angola, Portugal and Netherlands, Dokolo died in a diving accident off the coast of Dubai.
 Although involved in controversy, the authorities concluded that there was no criminal suspicion behind the death after reviewing the forensic report and listening to statements of the deceased’s friends.